How to Tune a Violin

 A basic summary of the standard techniques for tuning a violin, in chronological steps, including the necessary pitches and intervals.

 Violin Tuning Notes

 The violin is a four-stringed instrument and, like others in the string family, is tuned to intervals of a perfect fifth.
 For the practical purposes of the layman, a fifth is the distance between the lower note and five lines and spaces above it.
 (A fifth may be diminished or augmented, as well as perfect, but that does not concern us here.)
 Therefore, as on the violin, the lowest string is G (Concert G), the next (up a perfect fifth) D (Concert D), the next (again up a perfect fifth) A (Concert A), and the last (once again up a perfect fifth) E (Concert E).
-Relative to the pitches on a piano, the G is that just below middle C, but it is actually with the A just above middle C that you should begin to tune the violin.
+Relative to the pitches on a piano, the G is that just below middle C, but it is actually with the A just above middle C that you should begin with when learning how to tune a violin.

 So with this in mind, you begin tuning the violin by playing the example A on your piano (along with the chord if desired), tuning fork, or metronome.
 Then pluck (strum gently with your finger) or play with the bow the A string on the violin.
 The A string is the third string from the left as you are looking at the violin.
 If the pitches sound identical, which is unlikely, you need do nothing, but if the pitches are not identical, you must adjust the tension of the string with the proper peg.

 The A peg can easily be traced by visually following the length of the A string up into the pegbox just under the scroll of the violin.
 To confirm, the A peg is the upper peg on the right side of the pegbox.
 (There are four pegs in all, of course, and they are usually black and made of ebony, though you will sometimes see them in wood closely matching the wood of the instrument in question.)